malinacoin/Harmonia/README.md

 ## ⚠️ Varg.dll

-This dll doesnt work, it was intended to do something but i gave up, u can create or download the file on this github repository
+This dll doesnt work, it was intended to do something but i gave up, u can create or download the file on this github repository.